AcidBurn9/PassManPy/README.md

 ## About

 PassManPy is a "light" Password Manager written in Python, which supports both CLI and Web interfaces.
 Multiple users are supported.
-PassMan encrypts passwords using public key cryptography (X25519) and stores them in an SQLite database.
+PassManPy encrypts passwords using public key cryptography (X25519) and stores them in an SQLite database.
 Intended for use in local or self-hosted environment.

+## Features

+- CLI and Web (WIP) interfaces
+- Multi-user support
+- X25519 encryption
+  - Private key for decryption is NOT saved anywhere and is derived from master password, which has to be re-entered upon every decryption attempt.
+  - Public key for encryption allows adding passwords without re-entering master password.
+- SQLite storage
+- Optimal for local or self-hosted use

+## Disclaimer

+**NB!
+PassManPy does not enforce minimum password strength requirements.**

+If an attacker gains access to the vault file, accounts with weak master passwords can be easily brute-forced.
+Use a weak master password at your own risk.

 ## Usage